Milovan Rajevac will be paid up to the end of September - NSA

 Meanwhile, the Ghana Football Association has replaced him with Otto Addo, after announcing the Borussia Dortmund trainer and scout will lead the team for the games against Nigeria.

-Majeed Bawa revealed government opted for Chris Hughton, who has been made Technical Advisor for the new bench.
+Majeed Bawa also revealed that the government opted for Chris Hughton, who has been made Technical Advisor for the new bench.

 "It was not only Chris Hughton that the Ghana government wanted, Government wanted the best for the Black Stars," added Majeed Bawa.